I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 STILL WITH ME? - then let's go back to my story.....

-What's the first thing we think of?
+Usually the first thing we think of is grass....

-With a few small cans of leftover paint and a photo, I painted a scene on the front doors of the tin shed.
+With a few small cans of leftover paint and a photo, I painted a scene on the front doors of the shed.

 I found a couple of old windows in the basement, painted them and hung them on lattice on either side of the doors… Voila ! my shed made me smile and felt like I had some of those Provencal hills closer to home.